-New England Bouillabaisse Recipe
+New England Bouillabaisse for One

 - 1 tablespoon olive oil

-- 1 small onion, chopped
+- 1 small onion chopped

-- 1 garlic clove, peeled and chopped
+- 1 garlic clove peeled and chopped

-- 1 medium tomato, chopped
+- 1 medium tomato chopped

-- 2 cups fish broth (see headnote)
+- 2 cups fish broth (see headnote above the recipe)

-- A few fresh parsley stems
+- A few flat-leaf parsley stems

 - Pinch of fennel seeds